elatov/elatov.github.io/_posts/2012-09-24-fixing-a-ghostedinconsistent-distributed-virtual-switch-by-migrating-to-a-standard-virtual-switch.md

 	201 1 test.eth0

-3. If you Edit Setting of your VMs and select the Network Card, under Network Label it shows &#8220;Invalid Backing&#8221;
+3. If you Edit Setting of your VMs and select the Network Card, under Network Label it shows "Invalid Backing"

 Taken from <a href="http://communities.vmware.com/thread/323439" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://communities.vmware.com/thread/323439']);">this</a> VMware Communities page.
 Here is how it looks like:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2012/09/VM_Missing_BackingDevice.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2012/09/VM_Missing_BackingDevice.png']);"><img class="alignnone size-full wp-image-3818" title="VM_Missing_BackingDevice" src="http://virtuallyhyper.com/wp-content/uploads/2012/09/VM_Missing_BackingDevice.png" alt="VM Missing BackingDevice Fixing a Ghosted/Inconsistent Distributed Virtual Switch by Migrating to a Standard Virtual Switch" width="690" height="437" /></a>

-4. Don&#8217;t confuse this as an &#8216;out-of-sync&#8217; scenario
+4. Don't confuse this as an 'out-of-sync' scenario

-The blog post &#8220;<a href="http://sostech.wordpress.com/2011/06/06/vds-out-of-sync/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://sostech.wordpress.com/2011/06/06/vds-out-of-sync/']);">vDS out of sync</a>&#8221; talks about how it looks like.
+The blog post "<a href="http://sostech.wordpress.com/2011/06/06/vds-out-of-sync/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://sostech.wordpress.com/2011/06/06/vds-out-of-sync/']);">vDS out of sync</a>" talks about how it looks like.
 Basically you might see something like this:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2012/09/out-of-sync-dvs.jpg" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2012/09/out-of-sync-dvs.jpg']);"><img class="alignnone size-full wp-image-3819" title="out-of-sync-dvs" src="http://virtuallyhyper.com/wp-content/uploads/2012/09/out-of-sync-dvs.jpg" alt="out of sync dvs Fixing a Ghosted/Inconsistent Distributed Virtual Switch by Migrating to a Standard Virtual Switch" width="640" height="131" /></a>

-If the host is up, it should synchronize in 5 minutes, or you can manually synchronize, by right clicking on the host and selecting &#8220;Rectify vNetwork Distributed Switch Host&#8221;, it looks something like this:
+If the host is up, it should synchronize in 5 minutes, or you can manually synchronize, by right clicking on the host and selecting "Rectify vNetwork Distributed Switch Host", it looks something like this:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2012/09/rectify_out_of_sync_dvs.jpg" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2012/09/rectify_out_of_sync_dvs.jpg']);"><img class="alignnone size-full wp-image-3820" title="rectify_out_of_sync_dvs" src="http://virtuallyhyper.com/wp-content/uploads/2012/09/rectify_out_of_sync_dvs.jpg" alt="rectify out of sync dvs Fixing a Ghosted/Inconsistent Distributed Virtual Switch by Migrating to a Standard Virtual Switch" width="394" height="491" /></a>

-Also one more note, don&#8217;t confuse the dvs synchronization with the locked ports time out.
+Also one more note, don't confuse the dvs synchronization with the locked ports time out.
 The default for that is 24 hours and that can be changed.
 To change the default time out for locked ports follow the instructions laid out in VMware KB <a href="http://kb.vmware.com/kb/1010913" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://kb.vmware.com/kb/1010913']);">1010913</a>

-Now, once you have identified an &#8220;Inconsistent&#8221; DVS, let&#8217;s start fixing it.
+Now, once you have identified an "Inconsistent" DVS, let's start fixing it.

 ### Create a Standard Virtual Switch and Migrate an uplink to it

-Most of these steps are laid out in &#8220;<a href="http://www.vmware.com/files/pdf/vsphere-vnetwork-ds-migration-configuration-wp.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://www.vmware.com/files/pdf/vsphere-vnetwork-ds-migration-configuration-wp.pdf']);">VMware vNetwork Distributed Switch: Migration and Configuration</a>&#8221;
+Most of these steps are laid out in "<a href="http://www.vmware.com/files/pdf/vsphere-vnetwork-ds-migration-configuration-wp.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://www.vmware.com/files/pdf/vsphere-vnetwork-ds-migration-configuration-wp.pdf']);">VMware vNetwork Distributed Switch: Migration and Configuration</a>"

 1. Create a new Stardard Virtual Switch